 Report ITU-R M.2033, which contains information on some bands or parts thereof which have been designated for disaster relief operations

 Recommendations ITU-T E.106 (International Emergency Preference Scheme for Disaster Relief Operations) and ITU-T E.107 (Emergency Telecommunications Service (ETS) and Interconnect Framework for National Implementations of ETS Numbering), which relate to use of public telecommunications by national authorities in emergency and disaster relief operations.

+Recommendation ITU-T L.392 (Disaster management for improving network resilience and recovery with movable and deployable information and communication technology (ICT resource units), which contains an approach to improve network resilience against disasters.

+Recommendation ITU-T E.108 (Requirement for disaster relief mobile message service), which specifies requirements for a disaster relief mobile message service to save victim’s life.

 1.4 Aspects to be considered: